lightward/mechanic-tasks/tasks/auto-fulfill-orders-when-tagged/README.md

 ## Documentation

 This task auto-fulfills from the store's default location.
-(If you need to change this, contact support!)